Deekshita12/product-intelligence-competitive-market-analytics/Power BI/README.md

 ---

-The dashboard is designed to provide an end-to-end analytical view of marketplace performance, enabling users to explore pricing trends, competitive positioning, customer perception, and business growth opportunities through interactive visualizations.
+The dashboard is designed to provide an end-to-end analytical view of marketplace performance, enabling users to explore pricing trends, competitive positioning, customer perception and business growth opportunities through interactive visualizations.